Critikid Logo

 Run by science educator Melanie Trecek-King, Thinking is Power is a website with videos and articles about critical thinking, information literacy, and science literacy.
 As it targets adults, it is the perfect complement to Critikid for parents who want to learn alongside their children.

-Media Literacy
+Media Literacy Sites

 Cyber Sprinters

-This fun and free game make by the National Cyber Security Office (UK) teaches 7-11-year olds how to make smart decisions about staying secure online.
+This fun and free game made by the National Cyber Security Office (UK) teaches 7-11-year olds how to make smart decisions about staying secure online.
 It can be played on phone, tablet or desktop.

 Interland